-• Wisconsin housing and economic development authority bonds if the bonds or notes are issued to provide loans to a public affairs network under s.
+- Wisconsin housing and economic development authority bonds if the bonds or notes are issued to provide loans to a public affairs network under s.
 234.75(4), Wis.
-Stats.
+Stats. - Wisconsin Health and Educational Facilities Authority Bonds if the bonds or notes are issued for the benefit of a person who is eligible to receive the proceeds from another entity for the same purpose for which the bonds or notes are issued and the interest income received from the other bonds or notes is exempt from Wisconsin taxation.